Campaign Priorities.

 Safeguarding Our Democracy

 We also need to protect our democracy and the freedom that comes with it and having our vote count without fear and intimidation.
-That means we need to ensure our State Reps are more loyal to the Constitution than to one man.
+I voted to ban law enforcement – including ICE – from wearing face masks in WA.
+We need to ensure our State Representatives are more loyal to the Constitution than to Party or to the man who serves as President.
+I believe that we must stand up and use the courts to fight against illegal executive actions and go after corruption to uphold the rule of law.